lg-gonzalez-juarez/PlanningTestB2/pages/md/unit08.md

 - It's the **hottest** country in the world
 - The **most dangerous** time is the spring

-* Use the + superlative adjective to say witch is the (biggest,etc) in a group
+{% include tip.html content="Use the + superlative adjective to say witch is the (biggest,etc) in a group" %}

 Adjective| Comparative |Superlative |
 -|-|-|